 Tea and coffee

 Avoid having more than two cups of the regular tea or decaffeinated coffee every day.
 Blended coffees are especially laced with syrup, sugar, whipped cream and other toppings that are loaded with calories and fats.
-Try to switch over to herbal teas.
+Switch over to herbal teas.

 Replace these with whole grains, whole wheat or soy bread and unpolished rice, whole wheat pasta.

-High-calorie, high fat, high-sodium, and high-carb Chinese food dishes can spike blood sugar drastically and keep it high for a while.
+High-calorie, high fat, high-sodium and high-carb, Chinese cuisine can increase blood sugar drastically and keep it high for a while.
 So, if you love Chinese food, prepare a modified recipe at home using steamed vegetables and low-sodium, low-fat condiments and flavourings.
+The best would be to not include in your diabetic food list.

 Those with type 2 diabetes should avoid refined grains as they affect blood glucose more quickly than whole grains.
 Here’s a list of grains and products made from refined flours to avoid or limit their intake: